Subscriber Terms & Conditions

 19.4.3. faults in FibreStream’s service providers’ networks or Hardware.

 19.5.
 Should the fault lie with another party, FibreStream will make reasonable efforts to advise that other party of the fault.
+However, FibreStream cannot be held responsible for the other party’s performance or lack thereof.

 19.6.
 Should FibreStream attend the Subscriber’s premises to repair a fault and find that the fault is not the responsibility of FibreStream, it will charge the Subscriber a call-out fee.
+Maybe specify that it is R750,00?

 20.1.
 The Subscriber hereby consents/authorises FibreStream at any time, without notice to the Subscriber to obtain information about the Subscriber’s profile from any authorised and registered credit reference agency in the Republic of South Africa.
 The Subscriber consents/authorises FibreStream to provide regular reports in respect of Subscriber’s payment conduct to any authorised and registered credit reference agency in the Republic of South Africa.